x01Jin/ascend-os/docs/exploration_and_tools.md

 The File Explorer is the primary navigation tool.

-- **Navigation**: Click folders to enter.
-Use the Up Arrow or Home button to navigate back.
+- **Navigation**: Single-click selects, double-click opens.
+Use the ArrowLeft back button or Home button to navigate back.
 - **Address Bar**: Shows the current path (e.g., `root/System_102/Logs_99`).
 - **History**: Maintains a navigation stack for the "Back" button functionality.
+- **Status Bar**: Shows object count and the current directory ID.
+- **Icons**: Folders use Folder icons (green when traced), Packages use an orange bouncing Package icon, Modules use a green pulsing Upload icon, `ascend.exe` uses a purple Cpu icon (green pulsing when traced).

 ## Signal Tracing